Assassinations of George Moscone and Harvey Milk: Aftermath of the shootings

-An impromptu candlelight march started in the Castro leading to the City Hall steps.
-Tens of thousands attended.
+An impromptu candlelight march consisting of tens of thousands started in the Castro District and ended at the steps of City Hall.
 Joan Baez led "Amazing Grace", and the San Francisco Gay Men's Chorus sang a solemn hymn by Felix Mendelssohn.
 Upon learning of the assassinations, singer/songwriter Holly Near composed "Singing for Our Lives", also known as "Song for Harvey Milk".

-Moscone and Milk both lay in state at San Francisco City Hall.
+Moscone and Milk both lay in state at City Hall.
 Moscone's funeral at St Mary's Cathedral was attended by 4,500 people.
 He was buried at Holy Cross Cemetery in Colma.
 Milk was cremated and his ashes were spread across the Pacific Ocean.
-Dianne Feinstein, as president of the Board of Supervisors, acceded to the Mayor's office, becoming the first woman to serve in that office.
+Feinstein, as president of the Board of Supervisors, acceded to the mayor's office, becoming the first woman to serve in that office.

 The coroner who worked on Moscone and Milk's bodies later concluded that the wrist and chest bullet wounds were not fatal, and that both victims probably would have survived with proper medical attention.
 However, the head wounds brought instant death without question, particularly because White fired at very close range.

-New Mayor and Supervisors
+New mayor and supervisors

-White's resignation, and all subsequent events including the shootings caused positional changes inside San Francisco city government.
+White's resignation, and all subsequent events including the shootings, caused positional changes inside San Francisco's city government.
 At the top two levels, these were: